-E-signature software enables you to sign documents digitally by drawing or typing in your signature, eliminating the need to take a print out and sign manually.
+E-signature software enables you to sign documents digitally by drawing or typing in your signature, eliminating the need to take a printout and sign manually.

-In case you were wondering, digital signatures are legally binding.
+Digital signatures are legally binding.
 In fact, they work just like a physical signature.
 However, because online paper trails can be difficult to trace, it can prove a challenge to hold anyone accountable.

 While you can technically use any document editing software to upload and paste an image of your digital signature taken from your webcam, e-signature applications also use cryptography to record important information like your email address, as well as when, where, and how the document was signed.
-This creates a digital fingerprint in the event of a court case, and makes tracking things a whole lot easier.
+This creates a digital fingerprint in the event of a court case and makes tracking things a whole lot easier.

+We've tested the best e-signature software out there on its pricing, features, and ease of use.
 In this article, we take a look at some of the best e-signature applications that allow you to digitally sign both protected and unprotected documents, be they in .pdf or .docx format.
 These apps can be used directly by company administrators while sending out paperwork, or by individual contractors and employees to reliably sign their documents.

-Adobe Sign offers plenty of ways to personalize your signature.
+Adobe Acrobat Sign offers plenty of ways to personalize your signature.
 You can either hand draw your initials with a mouse or stylus or upload a previously taken image from your device.
 There’s even an option to use the app’s built-in camera to take a photo of your signature on the spot.